tesa1/rhpc_fix_snakemake_ChIPseq/README.md

 chmod 777 run_spp.R

 # Separately download and install bioepic package into the conda environment just created.
-This package could not be installed after the conda update/clean with pip from within the conda enviroment it must be installed expicitly.
+# This package could not be installed after the conda update/clean with pip from within the conda enviroment it must be installed explicitly

-Replace YOUR_USER_NAME with your server name (eg. t.severson) pip install -t /home/YOUR_USER_NAME/.conda/envs/rhpc_fix_SnakeMake/lib/python3.6/site-packages/ bioepic==0.2.5
+#Replace YOUR_USER_NAME with your server name (eg. t.severson)
+pip install -t /home/YOUR_USER_NAME/.conda/envs/rhpc_fix_SnakeMake/lib/python3.6/site-packages/ bioepic==0.2.5